Course Catalog

 5 units

-An introduction to language development in children.
-Explores current theory and research in language development; focuses on the preschool years.
-Satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
-Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and course 3 or 100.
-Enrollment restricted to senior psychology and cognitive science majors.
+An introduction to language development in young children.
+Explores current theory and research in language development; and focuses on the preschool years.
+Satisfies the seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements, PSYC 10 and PSYC 100.
+Enrollment is restricted to senior psychology and cognitive science majors.
 Enrollment limited to 30.

 PSYC 119H